dmethvin/jquery-migrate/warnings.md

 **Cause:** Older versions of JavaScript made it difficult to determine if a particular object was a true Array, so jQuery provided a cross-browser function to do the work.
 The browsers supported by jQuery 3.0 all provide a standard method for this purpose.

 **Solution:** Replace any calls to `jQuery.isArray` with `Array.isArray`.

+### JQMIGRATE: Use of number-typed values is deprecated in jQuery.fn.css
+### JQMIGRATE: jQuery.cssNumber is deprecated

+**Cause:** In past versions, when a number-typed value was passed to `.css()` jQuery converted it to a string and added `"px"` to the end.
+As the CSS standard has evolved, an increasingly large set of CSS properties now accept values that are unitless numbers, where this behavior is incorrect.
+It has become impractical to manage these exceptions in the `jQuery.cssNumber` object.
+In addition, some CSS properties like `line-height` can accept both a bare number `2` or a pixel value `2px`. jQuery cannot know the correct way to interpret `$.css("line-height", 2)` and currently treats it as `"2px"`.

+**Solution:** Always pass string values to `.css()`, and explicitly add units where required.
+For example, use `$.css("line-height", "2")` to specify 200% of the current line height or `$.css("line-height", "2px")` to specify pixels.
+When the numeric value is in a variable, ensure the value is converted to string, e.g. `$.css("line-height", String(height))` and `$.css("line-height", height+"px")`.